 On the morning of Jan.
 26, 1876, a woman screamed from her bedroom window that burglars had robbed the Northampton National Bank and captured her husband.

-The news sent the small industrial city into a frenzy.
+The news sent Northampton, Mass., a small industrial city, into a frenzy.
 Several men walking to work at the shoe factory heard the woman and notified the police.
 What unfolded caused great excitement in the town and went down in U.S. history as the biggest bank robbery ever — until the next one.
 Two years later, the same burglars stole nearly $3 million from the Manhattan Savings Institution.

 A short book published in 1876 tells the story of the Northampton National Bank Heist.
 It describes how robbers overpowered the cashier, forced him to give them the combination to the safe and then made off with $1.6 million in cash, bonds and other securities.

 The haul in today’s dollars comes to more than $26 million.
 The Brinks Heist, in comparison, amounted to about $10 million in today’s money.

 But the book leaves out one important detail about the leader of the ring that robbed the Northampton National Bank.
 That’s because police didn’t discover his identity until after his death two years later.